Leading and Learning in wash

 Rollins School of Public Health, Emory University

-Bethany Caruso is an Assistant Professor in the Hubert Department of Global Health.
+Bethany Caruso is an Associate Professor in the Hubert Department of Global Health.
 She received her BA from Wesleyan University, and completed her MPH in Global Health and PhD in Behavioral Sciences and Health Education at the Rollins School of Public Health (RSPH) at Emory University.
 From 2016-2019, Dr. Caruso received funding from the National Institutes of Public Health to complete a postdoc in the Environmental Health Department at RSPH, specifically as part of the Fellowship in Research and Science Teaching (FIRST) Program.